How to Design a Recommendation System That Actually Works

 0:00 / 0:00

 The difference between a successful platform and a ghost town often comes down to one algorithm: the recommendation system.
-Netflix estimates its recommendation engine saves $1 billion annually by reducing churn.
+Netflix estimates its recommendation engine saves over 1 billion USD annually by reducing churn.
 TikTok built a global empire not on social graphs, but on an algorithmic feed that knows you better than you know yourself.

 But building a system that scales to 100 million users while returning results in under 200 milliseconds is a massive engineering challenge.
 It requires balancing mathematical rigor with heavy infrastructure constraints.